pacsunk/-/README.md

 # My Goals For 10th Grade
-Make IOL Camp
+Make IOL Camp.

-Gold, Silver, or Bronze in PuMaC
+Gold, Silver, or Bronze in PuMaC.

-Make the A Team for HMMT, get within top 20
+Make the A Team for HMMT, get within top 20.

-1450 or above PSAT
+1450 or above PSAT.

-Get a drivers license
+Get a drivers license.

+800 on Math II.

+Take 2 A.P.'s and recieve a 5 on both.

-Be able to swim, bike, and run
+Be able to swim, bike, and run.

-Set up a routine and stick to it
+Set up a routine and stick to it, includes but isn't limited to: studying, sleeping, personal hygiene, etc.

-Practice violin everyday, become 3rd or 4th chair VI
+Practice violin everyday, become 3rd or 4th chair VI.

-4.0 or above
+4.0 or above.

-Qualify for USAJMO
+Qualify for USAJMO.